 \section{Method}

-For an arbitrary object $O$ in the given $K$ sparse views $S = \{s^1, s^2, ..., s^K\}$ (typically 1-3 views), we can obtain the visibility masks of $O$ and the corresponding text prompt automatically or manually using vision foundation models, \eg, SAM \cite{kirillov2023segment} and Florence 2 \cite{xiao2024florence}.
-After that, we follow the \junwei{occlusion analysis and inpainting strategies from } \cite{ao2025open} with minor modifications (using the above obtained visibility mask and prompt) to first perform 2D amodal completion across all views.
-Altogether, we can obtain visual clues of the desired object $O$ at all $K$ input views: the visibility masks $M_{vis}=\{m^1_{v}, m^2_{v}, ..., m^K_{v}\}$ indicating the visible part of $O$; the inconsistent inpainted views of $O$: $I=\{i^1, i^2, ..., i^K\}$; and the occlusion masks $M_{occ} = \{m^1_{o}, m^2_{o}, ..., m^K_{o} \}$ \junwei{representing} the potential occlusion regions.
+For an arbitrary object $O$ in the given $K$ sparse views $S = \{s^1, s^2, ..., s^K\}$ (typically 1-4 views), we can obtain the visibility masks of $O$ and the corresponding text prompt automatically or manually using vision foundation models, \eg, SAM \cite{kirillov2023segment} and Florence 2 \cite{xiao2024florence}.
+After that, we follow the \junwei{occlusion analysis and 2D amodal completion strategies from} \cite{ao2025open} with minor modifications (using the above obtained visibility mask and prompt) to first perform generative image-level amodal completion across all views using ~\cite{ao2025open} \junwei{(denoted as OAAC)}.
+Altogether, we can obtain visual clues of the desired object $O$ at all $K$ input views: the visibility masks $M_{vis}=\{m^1_{v}, m^2_{v}, ..., m^K_{v}\}$ indicating the visible part of $O$; the inconsistent 2D completions of $O$: $I=\{i^1, i^2, ..., i^K\}$; and the occlusion masks $M_{occ} = \{m^1_{o}, m^2_{o}, ..., m^K_{o} \}$ \junwei{representing} the potential occlusion regions.

-We illustrate the overall model structure in Fig.~\ref{fig:model} using two views as an example.
-Since geometric completion \junwei{plays an important role in} amodal 3D reconstruction, our design prioritizes the Sparse Structure Transformer, \junwei{\ie, stage 1}.
+We illustrate the overall model structure in Fig.~\ref{fig:model}.
+Our design prioritizes the Sparse Structure Transformer, \junwei{\ie, stage 1}.
 Given object-centric sparse views $I$ \junwei{processed using 2D amodal completion methods}, we apply the proposed \textbf{View-Wise Cross Attention} (Sec.~\ref{method:viewwise}) to aggregate multi-view features and fuse their latents.
 The fused representation is further refined through the \textbf{Stereo-Conditioned Cross Attention} (Sec.~\ref{method:scca}) for unobserved structure inference, guided by \junwei{observed} partial stereo geometry and a geometry-aware gating mechanism.
 The resulting Sparse Structure is \junwei{decoded and} then passed to the pretrained Structure Latent Transformer from \cite{wu2025amodal3r} for Structured Latent generation.
-Implementation details of the training/inference proxy and the data engine used to construct the object-centric synthetic dataset for model training are described in Sec.~\ref{method:training}.
+Implementation details and training data preparation are described in Sec.~\ref{method:training}.